Lifting homotopy T-algebra maps to strict maps: Homotopy theory of T -algebras

 In \Cref{sec:model-structures-on-t-algebras} we recall conditions that guarantee that the category of $T$-algebras has a suitable homotopy theory.
-After establishing the existence of a model structure, we construct functorial simplicial resolutions of algebras in \Cref{sec:simplicial-resolutions} and these give rise to the spectral sequence.
+After establishing the existence of a model structure, we construct functorial simplicial resolutions of algebras in \Cref{sec:simplicial-resolutions} which are used in the construction of the $T$-algebra spectral sequence.

 Here, we choose to work in the context of simplicial model categories.
-A disadvantage of this approach is that some of our assumptions---most notably the existence of colimits/limits and the standard issues concerning cofibrancy and fibrancy---should not be strictly necessary (see for example \cite[\S 6.2]{Lur12}).
+A disadvantage of this approach is that some of our assumptions---most notably the existence of colimits/limits and the standard issues concerning cofibrancy and fibrancy---should not be strictly necessary (see for example \cite[\S~6.2]{Lur12}).
 An advantage of this approach is that the theory is well-developed, well-understood, and relatively straightforward to apply to many categories of interest.

 We have gathered the relevant results from the literature in the interest of having a single reference for determining whether a category of $T$-algebras admits a simplicial model structure.
-The background material for this section can be found in \cite{Qui69,Hov99,Hir03} or the appendices of \cite{Lur09}.
+The background material for this section can be found in \cite{Qui67,Hov99,Hir03} or the appendices of \cite{Lur09}.